-As the Scar 15 dips in and out of stock from time to time, I’d also recommend you take a look at the GIGABYTE AERO 15 and MSI GE76 laptops as equivalent alternatives.
+As the Scar 15 dips in and out of stock from time to time and doesn’t have a mechanical Numpad, I’d also recommend you take a look at the following laptops as equivalent alternatives.

 Wild gaming jargon and rainbow lights are a common sight when it comes to picking out a laptop powerful enough for Blender and other intensive work.